Bramble: The Mountain King

 The Mountain King is so visually demanding that my no-break started bipping as soon as my character stepped out of his home and into the woods.
 To make matters worst, my PSU started dying on me, restarting my computer during gameplay.
 At first I thought it was the game's issue, that it was poorly optimised and it was its fault, while other games worked fine.
 I tried lowering the graphics, but the problem persisted.
 So I uninstalled it never to look back, only to find out it was indeed my rig's issue.
 So I returned to the game's dark world with a new PSU, and I was happy to know it wasn't the game's fault, as I was very much enjoying it when I left it.

-Bramble at times may feel like taking cues from Limbo and Inside, and I'm pretty sure I'm not the only who thought the same by playing it.
+Bramble at times may feel like taking cues from Limbo and Inside, and I'm pretty sure I'm not the only who thought the same by playing it - in fact, one segment straight up copies the shock wave session of Inside.
 There are some moments that employ the core principle of such Playdead games: to kill players in order for them to learn what to do.
-For an instance, against the first boss, he smashes the table you're standing on, and this causes your character to lose his footing, becoming vulnerable to attacks - so, for the next try, I learned to jump when he was about to smash.
-I'm not a particularly fan about this method of gameplay, for I feel this is counter-intuitive and interrupts the flow of progression.
-But fortunately, these moments are not so prominent during the game: when you see, for an instance, a large character scooping around, and there's tall grass, it becomes clear you have to crouch and hide in it.
-Mountain King also reminded me a lot of the early Resident Evil outputs, in that the game is heavy with fixed cameras, specially when you're at a closed environment.
+For an instance, the first boss smashes the table you're standing on, and this causes your character to lose his footing, becoming vulnerable to attacks - so, for the next try, I learned to jump when he was about to smash.

 Bramble has a lot of stealth sections, specially since your character doesn't have many means to defend himself.
 Some enemies are more perceptive than others, and may pester you through an entire section.
 Others who dwell in darkness are actually attracted by your light, so it becomes tense to walk without knowing where you're going.
 The game also has its fair share of jump scares, and moments you just have to RUN.

-The game can get quite gruesome, and I would go out of my way not to find out the death animations - some YouTube channels already covered that, but I won't.
+The game can get quite gruesome, and I would go out of my way NOT to find out the death animations - some YouTube channels already covered that, but I won't.
 I make that clear so there can be no doubt this game is not for everyone, specially children and the faint at heart: at one moment, you have to traverse this pool of flesh, where a creature hidden beneath it chases you as soon you jump in.
 But it's not all gore: some gentler moments of ma can offer players a break from all the brutality, with beautiful sunlight and meadows to please the eyes.

 If you can stomach this game (and I have stomached far more horrific than that, namely Kane & Lynch 2), you'll find a genuinely beautiful game, with instances of light within the darkness, and vice versa - a damn good game.
 While it can be a bit janky at some times, it never frustrated me other than technically.